parasek/concretecms-theme/README.md

     gulp build --prod
     ```

-14. This probably good time to initialize git and make first commit if you are using GIT.
+14. This probably good time to exit container, initialize git and make first commit if you are using GIT.

+    ```
+    exit
+    ```

     ```
     git init